-The works to extend the deck and introduce a new glazed balustrade will also have no impact on the heritage items in the vicinity of the site.
+The works to extend the deck and introduce a new awning, new kids play area with the historic boat and a new glazed balustrade will also all have no impact on the heritage items in the vicinity of the site.
 The heritage items in the vicinity of the eastern side of the subject site include the commercial and residential buildings at 50 East Esplanade (item 1152), 53 East Esplanade (item 1153), the Manly Rowing, Sailing, Yacht and Launch Club buildings within Lot 7011 DP 1074608 (item 1142), the stone kerbs on East Esplanade (item 12) and the park / reserve on East Esplanade (item 1143).
-All of these heritage items have no direct sightlines to the area where the works are proposed, primarily because of the mature trees aligning East Esplanade that obstruct views of the Manly Wharf Hotel (these trees are visible in Figure 13).
+All of these heritage items have no direct sightlines to the area where the works are proposed, primarily because of the mature trees aligning East Esplanade that obstruct views of the Manly Wharf Hotel (these trees are visible in Figure 14).
 As the Manly Wharf Hotel is obstructed, and as this area of the wharf does not block significant views of the Manly Wharf heritage item (1145) or former fun pier (item 1146), the proposal has no impact on heritage items in the vicinity.